Novalesa Abbey: History

 The abbey was officially founded in a position commanding the Mont Cenis Pass on 30 January 726, by a Frankish lord Abbo of Provence, whose parchment deed of gift is still preserved in the State Archives of Turin.
 The founding monks, Benedictines, are thought to have come from the Grenoble region.
 It became an important monastery with Charlemagne, who stayed there.
-The abbey enriched its possessions through donations and privileges from the Frankish rulers Pepin the Short, Charlemagne and Louis the Pious, until its possessions reached the western Ligurian mainland.
-In 817 it adopted the Benedictine rule.
+The abbey enriched its possessions through donations and privileges from the Frankish rulers Pepin the Short, Charlemagne and Louis the Pious until its possessions reached the western Ligurian mainland.
+In 817, it adopted the Benedictine rule.

 The first phase of the abbey's history, abbot Eldrado's era, came to an end when it was destroyed by Saracen raiders in 906.
 Most monks moved to Turin, while others moved to Lomellina (in southern Lombardy) where they founded the monastery of Breme.

 The abbey was rebuilt in the early 11th century by Gezo, abbot of Breme according to the Chronicon Novaliciense.
 In 1646 the Benedictines were replaced by Cistercian monks, who remained here until 1796, when they were expelled by the Piedmontese provisional government.
 A third refoundation occurred after the monks of a hospital established by Napoleon at the Mont Cenis (1802) moved back to Novalesa after the emperor's fall.
-However, they were again expelled in 1855 and the abbey's building auctioned under the laws of expropriation of the Piedmontese government.
+However, they were again expelled in 1855 and the abbey's building was auctioned under the laws of expropriation of the Piedmontese government.
 The complex was acquired by the province of Turin in 1972 and was revived in 1973 with the return of the Benedictine monks, who still live there.